GUIDE 2025

 HR Document Management Software

-Just imagine a room or warehouse full of filing cabinets, or a computer sitting on a desk and humming quietly.
+Just imagine a room or a warehouse full of filing cabinets, or a computer sitting on a desk, humming quietly.
 As an HR professional or HR team member, what do you prefer?

 A few decades ago, this question would not have been relevant.
-However, in the modern age, computers and information systems are used for a wide range of organizational functions.
-Employee file management software is used to store, access, and distribute employee data and employee records.
-File management software also performs many document control functions such as audit tracking and version control.
+In the modern workplace, computers and information systems support a wide range of organizational functions.
+Employee file management software helps store, access, and share employee data and records efficiently and securely.
+File management software also performs many document control functions, such as audit tracking and version control.

 What is an HRIS?

-A human resources information system or HRIS is software that is specifically designed for HR electronic document management.
+A human resources information system (HRIS) is software designed for HR electronic document management.

 An HRIS stores employee and organizational data and combines a number of features to help HR team members at every level do their jobs more effectively.